rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 The end result is that the Node Operator would make **1.15x solo staking APY right now**.

-TODO -- update to new no_share and voter_share
 **Proposal using current minimum LEB8 allocation**
 <img src="../assets/tokenomics-explainers/003-figure-4.png" alt="Figure 4" width="1000px"></br>
 _Figure 4 - Proposal w/minimum LEB8 Allocation Sankey Diagram_